-Iris laevigata This species from Eastern Asia is often aquatic.
+Iris laevigata Fisch., a species from Eastern Asia, is often aquatic.
 Photos from Pamela Harlow of plants that originated from Plant Delights Nursery.

-Iris laevigata 'Alboviolacea' photographed by Bob Rutemoeller at Kew Gardens in the UK.
+Iris laevigata 'Alboviolacea' was photographed by Bob Rutemoeller at Kew Gardens in the UK.

 Iris laevigata 'Variegata' is a beautiful form of Rabbitear Iris.
 It is native to Japan and grows well in damp soils or shallow water.
 Photo taken May 2005 at Plant Delights Nursery by Nestor White.

 Iris minutoaurea Makino is from Korea and China and is cultivated in Japan.
 It has yellow flowers.
-Photo by John Lonsdale.
+Photos by John Lonsdale.

 Iris odaesanensis Y.N.Lee is among several exciting Korean species suitable for a partly shaded woodland situation, but will take about 6 hours of sun as well.
 The first three photos were photographed by Mark McDonough in Darrell Probst's fabulous Epimedium nursery known as Garden Vision.
-Darrell has several forms... all are beautiful, looking somewhat like a large white Iris cristata with a mass of pure white flowers and distinct yellow signals.
-In the last photo, notice the one aberrant fused flower.
+Darrell has several forms; all are beautiful, looking somewhat like a large white Iris cristata with a mass of pure white flowers and distinct yellow signals.
+In the last of these three photos, notice the one aberrant fused flower.
 The final three photos were taken by John Lonsdale.

 Iris orientalis Mill., syn.
 Iris gigantea Carrière, syn.
 Iris ochroleuca L., is the most well-known species in the section Spuria.
 Coming from Turkey and Greece, it is also found naturalized in old homesteads in Southern Italy.
-A very long lived plant, the form I grow is very tall, up to 170 cm., and with time develops into a large round clump.
-I find references to an Iris ochroleuca gigantea and 'Shelford Giant' which I believe to be this form.
-Photo and text by Angelo Porcelli.
+A very long lived plant, the form I grow is very tall, up to 170 cm, and with time develops into a large round clump.
+I find references to an Iris 'Ochroleuca Gigantea' and 'Shelford Giant' which I believe to be this form.
+The first photo and text by Angelo Porcelli.
 The rest of the photos from John Lonsdale.

-Iris pseudacorus, yellow flag or pale-yellow iris.
-Native to Western Europe including Great Britain, Western Asia and North West Africa, but planted all over the world.
+Iris pseudacorus L., yellow flag or pale-yellow iris, is native to Western Europe including Great Britain, Western Asia and North West Africa, but planted all over the world.
 In some environments it is highly invasive and banned.
 The seeds float and are distributed by water.
-Grows in wet conditions, like bogs, fens, or other wetlands but not in deep ponds (though they may colonize the edges).
+It grows in wet conditions, like bogs, fens, or other wetlands but not in deep ponds (though they may colonize the edges).
 Photos by Janos Agoston.

 Photos below by Travis Owen are of plants growing in a roadside ditch in the city of Grants Pass in Josephine County in Oregon.